ATAC-Akademi/Atac-Biology-Privacy-Policy/PrivacyPolicy.md

 *   [Google Play Services](https://policies.google.com/privacy)
 *   [Firebase Authentication](https://firebase.google.com/support/privacy) (utilized for account security)
 *   [Cloud Firestore & Firebase Storage](https://firebase.google.com/support/privacy) (utilized for data and content storage)
-*   [Adapty](https://adapty.io/privacy) (utilized for the management and verification of in-app subscriptions and purchases)

 ## 3. In-App Purchases and Subscriptions

 The Application offers in-app purchases and subscriptions.
 All payment processing is securely executed by Google Play.
 The Company does not collect, process, or store the User's credit card or financial details.
-Third-party services, such as Adapty, are utilized strictly to verify subscription status and grant access to premium educational content.
+The Company verifies subscription status and grants access to premium educational content utilizing secure protocols.

 ## 4. Utilization of Information